Mini Art Grant

-- Liberty Arts Commission funds must be used for cultural art projects that take place within the Liberty, Missouri city limits.
+- Grant funds must be used for cultural art projects that take place within the Liberty, Missouri city limits.

-- All marketing materials, printed, digital or broadcast must include the Arts Commission logo.
+- All marketing materials, printed, digital or broadcast must include language stating the project was made possible by the Liberty Arts Commission and the Arts Commission logo.

 - The program should encourage tourism to the City of Liberty and contribute to the cultural opportunities made available to the public, promote the goals of the Liberty Arts Commission and enhance the quality of life in the City of Liberty.